SEC Charges Former Panasonic Executives

-Washington, D.C.--(Newsfile Corp. - December 18, 2018) - The Securities and Exchange Commission today charged two former senior executives of the U.S. subsidiary of Panasonic Corp. with knowingly violating the books and records and internal accounting controls provisions of the federal securities laws and causing similar violations by the parent company.
+TOKYO (dpa-AFX) - The U.S. Securities and Exchange Commission charged two former senior executives of the U.S. subsidiary of Panasonic Corp. with knowingly violating the books and records and internal accounting controls provisions of the federal securities laws and causing similar violations by the parent company.

 The SEC's orders require Margis and Uonaga to pay penalties of $75,000 and $50,000, respectively.
 The order against Uonaga also suspends him from appearing or practicing before the Commission as an accountant, which includes not participating in the financial reporting or audits of public companies.
 The order permits Uonaga to apply for reinstatement after five years.
 Margis and Uonaga consented to the entry of their orders without admitting or denying the findings.